toksaitov/image-processing-project/Readme.md

 ## Part 2-2, The Threaded Brightness and Contrast Filter

-In this part you have to create a multithreaded version of the brightness and contrast filter.
+In this part, you have to create a multithreaded version of the brightness and contrast filter.
 Create a copy of the `brightness.c` file under the name `mt_brightness.c`.
-Use `mt_sepia.c` to help you to make the `mt_brightness.c` utilize all the threads of your test machine.
+Use `mt_sepia.c` to help you make the `mt_brightness.c` utilize all the threads of your test machine.

 ### Tasks